Last Updated on

-But good things come from it as well.
+But good things come out of these things as well.

 I’ve met people, who’s yoga practice was so focused, it blew me away.
-Others, who have unique backgrounds from designers, heath care practitioners, physical therapists and … me.
+Others, who have unique backgrounds from designers, heath care practitioners, physical therapists and … then there was me.
 Every one is a teacher and like a family we occasionally have our moments.
 Cliques form, people mix and don’t mix.
-Each person has their own individual way, philosophy, practice, belief… and from this fury of passion juices flowing in harmony and discord, acceptance and flexibility is born.
+Each person has their own individual way, philosophy, practice, belief… and from this fury of passion, juices flowing in harmony and discord, acceptance and flexibility is born.

 Perched in the Northern mountains of India, you feel like you’re worlds away beeping rickshaw horns, zig-zagging chaos and cows.
 It’s hard to believe you’re still in India.
 The mountain range is lush, green, majestic and frost-tipped.
 Watching eagles hover gracefully over mountain ranges, while contemplating the majesty of Tadasana (aka mountain pose), to hearing monkeys scamper over the roof while in lecture.